7 Delicious Fruits You Should Try In Brunei [Including Durian]

 Finding Durian In Brunei

 Luckily for travelers, the durian vendors throughout Southeast Asia have taken the fruit’s reputation into consideration when selling it at busy markets.
-Many vendors allow potential customers to taste a sample from open durian.
+Many vendors allow potential customers to taste a sample from an open durian.
 If a vendor does not offer a sample, you can purchase pre-cut slices, typically wrapped in styrofoam and plastic.
-Despite its abundance, durian is one of the more expensive fruits in Southeast Asia.
-This is because of its size and status as a delicacy.
-A fair vendor will quote you a price per kilogram rate.
+Despite its abundance, durian is one of the more expensive fruits in Southeast Asia due to its size and its status as a delicacy.
+Vendors can quote you a price per kilogram.

 Durian Tips

-• If you are transporting durian, be sure to wrap it a few times, especially on public transportation or taxi.
+• If you’re transporting durian, be sure to wrap it a few times, especially on public transportation or taxi.
 It is not uncommon for a taxi or bus to refuse passengers carrying an exposed durian.

 • Hotels sometimes prohibit durian inside of their premises due to its (often) pungent scent.